 Washing and disinfecting toys and surfaces helps reduce the spread of germs, especially in child care settings or other areas where many children are together.

-When a toy becomes dirty, such as after a child has played with it and put it in his or her mouth, put it in the bin.
+When a toy gets dirty, such as after a child has played with it and put it in their mouth, put it in the bin.
 If you can't wash the toys right away, set them aside to wash later.

 Dishwashers are a convenient and effective way to disinfect some toys.
 Chemicals such as ammonia, hydrogen peroxide, and bleach are used to disinfect surfaces and objects.
 You can find a wide variety of products with varying ingredients.
 Be sure to follow the manufacturer's directions exactly as printed on the label.

-Do not mix bleach with other liquids or cleaners because the mixture can produce a toxic gas.
+- Do not mix bleach with other liquids or cleaners, because the mixture can produce a toxic gas.

 Current as of:

-Current as of: May 27, 2020
+Current as of: August 3, 2022